playframework/play-samples/play-java-fileupload-example/README.md

 }
 ```

-The core Accumulator is generated from an `akka.streams.FileIO` sink which writes out bytes to the filesystem, and exposes a CompletionStage when the write operation has been completed.
+The core Accumulator is generated from an `org.apache.pekko.streams.FileIO` sink which writes out bytes to the filesystem, and exposes a CompletionStage when the write operation has been completed.

 Because this code delegates to the Scala API implementation, the underlying `DelegatingMultipartFormDataBodyParser<A>` exposes an abstract method: